Pubuditha-Jayasekara/react_native_multiple_environment_setup/README.md

 # multiple_environment_setup
- Developers often create different builds (development, staging, production) with varied configurations.
-This guide provides examples for efficient build differentiation, optimizing workflow, and enhancing app quality.
+Many times when developing an application, we developers need to create different builds with different configurations.
+Facilitating the maintenance and testing process.
+Usually 3 different builds are created: development, staging and production.

+This repository serves as a comprehensive guide, accompanied by illustrative examples, demonstrating how to efficiently achieve this build differentiation.
+By following this guide, developers can optimize their workflow and ensure smoother transitions between development stages while enhancing the overall quality of their applications.